Developer-s-Foundry/DF.2.0-slack-notification/README.md

----

-# Developer Foundry 2.0 – Team M - Slack Notification integration
+# Developer Foundry 2.0 – Team H - Slack Notification integration

 ## Project Overview

-This repository contains the backend API for **Team M** of the Developer Foundry 2.0 Bootcamp.
+This repository contains the backend API for **Team H** of the Developer Foundry 2.0 Bootcamp.
 The project is written purely in **Golang** and consumes events on a RabbitMQ queue and then publishs events onto a Slack channel:

 ---